SquirrelKnight/pyrocko/doc/source/install/details.rst

 Python installations, be sure to understand the basics of Python package management before proceeding.

-For your convenience, we are using Pyrocko's "from source" installation helper ``install.py`` here.
+For convenience, we are using Pyrocko's "from source" installation helper ``install.py`` here.
 Run ``python install.py --help`` for more information.
 The native commands to be run are printed before execution, and have to be confirmed by you.